osilander/203.311/Week3/Week3.md

 ```

 > **EXERCISE 9**<br>
 > We learned how to make bar charts earlier, so make bar charts for the normal tissue, primary tumor and secondary tumor.
-Are the pie charts or the bar charts more clear at presenting the data?
+Do the pie charts or the bar charts present the data more clearly?

 ## Critically Evaluating Your Data

 Way back in 1980, when spandex and mullets were the height of fashion, Robert Jackman wrote an influential [paper](https://www.jstor.org/stable/2095134).
 Jackman was looking for links between social factors and income across a global range of countries.
 Although this study is now over 40 years old and it is not genetic data, the analysis is a widely known case study of how to look critically at data.
-We're going to look at it for that reason.
+We're going to use it for that reason.

 Let's start by loading the dataset.